crackerjacques/rpi_lgpio_vst_wrapper/README.md

 # Install

-extract zip and put .so or folder to ~/.vst, ~/.vst3 and install dependency if you needed.
+download archive from vst2_binary or vst3_binary dir and extract  and put .so or folder to ~/.vst, ~/.vst3 and install dependency if you needed.

 ```